 The first evidence of a reenactment of the birth of Jesus and the surrounding events can be found in Greccio in 1223 by Francis of Assisi.
 For the first time, instead of preaching, he used humans and living animals to imitate the biblical traditions.
-Subsequently, Christmas and Easter representations are increasingly found in monasteries, churches and chapels until 1750, a series of prohibitions, of nativity scenes in public buildings, this led to the nativity scenes were transferred to the apartments of the people.
-This focus on their own nativity figures remained even after the lifting of the prohibitions, so that the miniature dioramas remain the focus of Catholic Christmas festivities, until the suppression by the Christmas tree in the 19th Century.
+Subsequently, Christmas and Easter representations are increasingly found in monasteries, churches, and chapels until 1750, a series of prohibitions, of nativity scenes in public buildings, this led to the nativity scenes were transferred to the apartments of the people.
+This focus on nativity figures remained even after the lifting of the prohibitions, so that the miniature dioramas remain the focus of Catholic Christmas festivities, until the suppression by the Christmas tree in the 19th Century.

 Digitization of the crib figures

 Even today, at Christmastime it is tradition, at least in Germany, to set up nativity figures to a small diorama.
 Especially as a child, it was an exceptional day when the crib figures were taken from the basement, and we were allowed to set them up.

 The figurines presented here are made of gypsum and have been family owned for several generations.
 My grandmother used to mold many of them herself, using tube shapes, then painted and fitted with felt feet.
 Unfortunately, no one in my family knows exactly where and when the original figurine set came from.

 At the end of 2017, I took the opportunity to capture the complete set of miniatures using photogrammetry and started converting them into 3D models.
 One hundred twenty-six images were created per figure in three series of images to achieve the best possible quality without generating too long process times.